GeoMoff/Simple-LAS-viewer/README.md

 A browser-based LAS point cloud viewer built with React and Three.js.
 Supports EPSG:4326 (WGS84) coordinate systems with elevation in meters.

+Developed based on scans from the [3D Scanner App](https://3dscannerapp.com/) using iOS lidar equiped devices.
+This was needed to scan complex stormwater junction boxes.
+This is 99.9% Claude Coded.
+Feel free to make it better.

 ## 🚀 Try It Now

 **[Launch Live Viewer](https://geomoff.github.io/Simple-LAS-viewer/)**